Dimitar0528/ShopiClothi/README.md

+# ShopiClothi
-# A modern eCommerce platform for clothing with a seamless and engaging shopping experience.
+   A modern eCommerce platform for clothing with a seamless and engaging shopping experience.